 Overview

-Spring 2026 ~ 11-Day “In the Footsteps of Jesus” Tour of Israel with 3-Day Rome Extension
+March 2-12, 2026 ~ 11-Day “In the Footsteps of Jesus” Tour of Israel (OPEN – Details & Registration Link Below)

-Spring 202711-Day “In the Footsteps of Jesus” Tour of Israel with 3-Day Egypt Extension
+Spring 2027 ~ 11-Day “In the Footsteps of Jesus” Tour of Israel with 3-Day Egypt Extension

 Spring 2029 ~ 11-Day “In the Footsteps of Jesus” Tour of Israel with Jordan or Rome Extension